stakater/mto-docs/content/kubernetes-resources/tenant/tenant-overview.md

     * `sandbox`: Special metadata for sandbox namespaces, which can include templated annotations or labels for dynamic information.
         * We also support the use of a templating mechanism within annotations, specifically allowing the inclusion of the tenant's username through the placeholder `{{ TENANT.USERNAME }}`.
 This template can be utilized to dynamically insert the tenant's username value into annotations, for example, as `username: {{ TENANT.USERNAME }}`.
     * `specific`: Allows applying unique labels and annotations to specified tenant namespaces, enabling custom configurations for particular workloads or environments.

-## Hibernation

-`hibernation` allows for the scheduling of inactive periods for namespaces associated with the tenant, effectively putting them into a "sleep" mode.
-This capability is designed to conserve resources during known periods of inactivity.

-* Configuration for this feature involves two key fields, `sleepSchedule` and `wakeSchedule`, both of which accept strings formatted according to cron syntax.
-* These schedules dictate when the namespaces will automatically transition into and out of hibernation, aligning resource usage with actual operational needs.

 ## Description